Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 514 / 1409

+### Day 021: January 24, 2019

+**Today's Progress:** Working on "Building a recurrent neural network - step by step" Assignment in Sequence Model offered by #deeplearning.ai.

+**Thoughts:** Didn't work on neural work for quite a while, so took me some time to get familiar with it.
+Not much progress.

+**Link to work:** None

 ### Day 020: January 23, 2019

 **Today's Progress:** Earned my second certification #freecodecamp: Javascript Algorithms And Data Structures Certification.
 Completed Bootstrap for Front End Libraries Certification.
 Total 31 challenges done.